edkedk99/hledger-lots/docs/config.md

 ## Configuration Format

-Configuration is added a a row in the journal starting with '#+[namespace]' and multiple key value/pairs separated by commas.
-Properties can be spread indo multiple rows with the same namespace
+Configuration is added on a row in the journal starting with '#+[namespace]' and multiple key value/pairs separated by commas.
+Properties can be spread into different rows with the same namespace

 ```text
 #+namespace key1:value1, key:value2